HEIGE-PCloud/DoIt/exampleSite/content/posts/how-to-DoIt/create-diagrams/index.en.md

 ### Gantt diagram

 A [Gantt chart](https://mermaid-js.github.io/mermaid/#/./gantt) is a type of bar chart, first developed by Karol Adamiecki in 1896, and independently by Henry Gantt in the 1910s, that illustrates a project schedule and the amount of time it would take for any one project to finish.
-Gantt charts illustrate number of days between the start and finish dates of the terminal elements and summary elements of a project.
+Gantt charts illustrate numbers of days between the start and finish dates of the terminal elements and summary elements of a project.

 ````markdown
 ```mermaid